tudurom/bsc-thesis/doc/main.typ

   hex representation of a hash with its reverse.
   By 'interlace with its reverse', I mean: if I have the string `abcdef`, by interlacing it with its reverse `fedcba` I obtain `afbecddcebfa`.
-  //  For each hex digit, append another random hex digit.
-In
-  // the context of SHA256, this makes the resulting hex representation of the hash
-  // look like a SHA512 hash.
-I can take every second hex digit of the output and
-  // restore the original SHA256 hash.
-Or, to ease implementation, assuming
-  // that other hash functions are not attacked I may use a
-  // different hash.

 === Implementation